ldx/rmq-tools/README.md

 The `-f`/`--file` option can be specified multiple times as seen above, just like the `-d`/`--directory` option.

+You can also supply tarballs as input to `rmq_publish`.
+They will be extracted in memory and the files inside the tarball published.
+This parameter can be used multiple times as well:

+    $ ./rmq_publish -e myexchange -r routingkey -b ~/first_archive.tar.gz -b ~/second_archive.tar.gz

+Input parameters (i.e. `-f`, `-d` and `-b`) can be mixed in any combination.

 Consuming:

     $ ./rmq_consume -u amqp://guest:guest@192.168.1.1:5672/%2f -q myqueue -d ~/output_dir/